State of the World’s Volunteerism

 - The third report, which focused on volunteerism and community resilience, was published in 2018.

 - The fourth report (SWVR 2022), titled Building Equal and Inclusive Societies, shows that the ways in which volunteers and state authorities interact, collaborate and partner are vital for the achievement of the 2030 Agenda for Sustainable Development and the Sustainable Development Goals.
-It will be launched on 2 December 2021.
+It was published in 2 December 2021.

 Produced every three years, the SWVR aims to enhance the recognition, facilitation, networking and promotion of volunteerism worldwide.